ACID for Agents: Why Database Consistency Is the Bottleneck for Production AI

 For traditional applications with human users, ACID compliance was a database concern.
 The application read from the database, rendered a page, and the human decided what to do.
 If the data was a few seconds stale, the human didn’t notice — or they refreshed the page.

 Agents and automated decision systems are different.
-They operate in tight decision loops: read state, reason, act, read again.
+They operate in tight decision-time loops: read state, reason, act, read again.
 Each cycle takes milliseconds, not seconds.
 And the action is often irreversible — a blocked transaction, an adjusted price, a committed order, a denied application.
-There is no "refresh the page" in an autonomous system.
+There is no “refresh the page” in an autonomous system.

 This changes which ACID properties matter most: